Pattern archetype

 If addressed

 Once capacity is restored through load reduction, execution often becomes straightforward.
 The direction was never the problem.
-Progress can come quickly once the conditions are right — many people in this pattern report that within two to three weeks of genuine simplification, they accomplish more than they had in the previous two months of scattered effort.
-Self-trust rebuilds as the person experiences the gap between intention and action closing consistently.
+Subjective progress frequently arrives within a few weeks of genuine simplification — people in this pattern often report accomplishing more in a focused month than in the previous scattered quarter.
+Self-trust rebuilds as the gap between intention and action begins to close.
+(Note: this is subjective follow-through returning; rebuilding depleted executive function under chronic cognitive load typically continues for longer.)

 If this is your pattern — start here